 sudo find /var/www/html/wordpress -type f -exec chmod 644 {} \;

-Expected output shows www-data ownership:
+Expected output shows www-data ownership and executable directory permissions:

 Create a Database for WordPress